Why Do Airline Prices Change So Much?

 Historical Analysis

-With so many variables, it is very difficult to predict when when tickets for a particular flight will be at their lowest price, but analyzing historical data can yield some trends.
+With so many variables, it is very difficult to predict when tickets for a particular flight will be at their lowest price, but analyzing historical data can yield some trends.
 A number of services, such as the online site Yapta, show historical price data for a specific flight date, displaying what the ticket prices were on each day leading up to the flight.
 This allows consumers to make more informed decisions as to when they should purchase their tickets.